-Compensation of Executive Officers and Directors in 2019
+Compensation of Executive Officers and Directors in 2020

-With respect to the year ended December 31, 2019, the aggregate cash compensation, including benefits in kind, accrued or paid by us and our subsidiaries to our directors and executive officers was \$2.9 million, and the aggregate equity compensation by us and our subsidiaries to our directors and executive officers was \$2.0 million (including stock options and restricted shares, as described in "-2017 Omnibus Incentive Plan" below).
+With respect to the year ended December 31, 2020, the aggregate cash compensation, including benefits in kind, accrued or paid by us and our subsidiaries to our directors and executive officers (including Mr. Liu and Dr. Tonra) was \$5.2 million, and the aggregate equity compensation by us and our subsidiaries to our directors and executive officers was \$0.5 million (including stock options and restricted shares, as described in "-2017 Omnibus Incentive Plan" below).
 This amount does not include business travel, relocation, professional and business association dues and expenses reimbursed to such persons, and other benefits commonly reimbursed or paid by companies in our industry.
-For the year ended December 31, 2019, we did not separately set aside any amounts for pensions, retirement or other benefits for our directors and executive officers.
+For the year ended December 31, 2020, we did not separately set aside any amounts for pensions, retirement or other benefits for our directors and executive officers.

-Compensation Changes for Executive Officers in 2020
+Compensation Changes for Directors in 2020